6 End-of-Year Reminders That Save HR Time

 HR’s End-of-Year Checklist for Employees

-These reminders, courtesy of Shelly Michaels, director, people business partner group at Justworks, can help employees tackle year-end tasks with confidence.
+These reminders, courtesy of Shelly Michaels, director, people business partner group at Justworks, can help HR standardize end-of-year communication, reduce back-and-forth and keep updates flowing through the right systems.

 1. Verify Personal Info